kstolen0/kstolen0.github.io/_drafts/2023-05-21-api-styles.md

 * **DELETE** - Delete a resource e.g. `DELETE my.service.com/api/books/1`

 Given a client has a representation of a resource, it should have enough information to be able to modify or delete the resource on the server. e.g. Getting a book (or books) may include the book id which can be used to call DELETE on that book.
-Where appropriate, responses should include links so the client can discover other resources easily.
-Following HATEOAS practices.
+Where appropriate, responses should include links so the client can discover other resources easily, following HATEOAS practices.

 # HATEOAS
 Hypermedia as the Engine of Application State is the practice of including links to related URIs in api responses so that the client needs minimal knowledge of a web service.
 This practice decouples the client from needing to hardcode all a web server's URIs thus making the server easier to change.